County resident has succumbed to COVID-19, the Porter County Health

 hospitalizations are continuing to rise in Porter County, with PCHD

-are the most on any given day of the pandemic in Porter County, exceeding
+hospitalizations are the most on any given day of the pandemic in Porter

-the previous high of 31 reported only one day earlier, on Sunday, Nov.
-8.
+County, exceeding the previous high of 34 reported on Monday.

 Prior to Nov.
 3, no